About the HIVE

 This ‘imagineering’ to open up multiple visions of the future, as well as the personal journeys of our participants, will result in an informative, immersive exhibition of visual and digital arts, sound art and a Virtual Reality simulation.
 This touring exhibition aims to inspire and inform mainstream audiences about possibilities for, and desirability of rapid paradigm shifts.
 Planned venues and festivals span Brighton to Birmingham, Hastings to Cornwall, from late 2019 to late 2020.

 Roundtable events in late 2019 and 2020 will also be used to reflect on the lessons from the HIVE, and inspire new ideas and actions among campaigners, artists and researchers working towards system change.

 The HIVE project was initially conceived by arts/environmental charity Swarm Dynamics, and was developed and implemented together with the following partner organisations:

 Centre for Spatial, Environmental and Cultural Politics, University of Brighton

 ESRC STEPS Centre, Institute of Development Studies and SPRU, University of Sussex

 as well as individual artists and practitioners in the arts sector who are contributing mentoring, creative input and time.
-For more details, see the list of Participants.
+For more details on people behind the Hive, see the list of organisers and Participants.

 The HIVE project aims to help make the idea of systems change more tangible by filling a huge imagination gap: in post-capitalist futures, how might new social, economic and political systems, based on zero carbon and well-being actually function, and how might they ‘feel’ at the level of daily life?
 What confluence of changes could be ‘leverage points’ leading to big shifts away from the current paradigm?
 And how can artists, researchers and digital technologists learn from each about story telling and solutions for the future?
 These facinating and crucial questions are rich, unchartered territory for artists, and sit at the heart of our work.